Exploring Gender-Based Violence and Reproductive Health Access in Crisis

 Disparities in Access to Contraceptives

 The COVID-19 pandemic severely disrupted access to essential reproductive health services, including contraception and abortion care, leaving many without critical healthcare.
-Lockdown measures halted manufacturing processes, causing contraceptive shortages (IPPF, 2020).
+Lockdown measures halted manufacturing processes, causing contraceptive shortages (International Planned Parenthood Federation, 2020).
 The Guttmacher Institute’s analysis revealed the far-reaching consequences: a 10% reduction in sexual and reproductive health services could result in an additional 15.4 million unintended pregnancies, over 3.3 million unsafe abortions, and 28,000 maternal deaths globally (Krishna, 2021).
-The Foundation for Reproductive Health Services India (FRHS India, 2020) forecasted significant setbacks in contraceptive access, predicting negative outcomes such as unintended pregnancies, unsafe abortions, and maternal deaths.
-They outlined three scenarios to assess the pandemic’s impact: the Best Case projected that 24.55 million couples would struggle to access contraceptives by mid-2020 if services resumed quickly; the Likely Case anticipated 25.63 million couples would be affected by September 2020, and the Worst Case estimated that 27.18 million couples would face challenges due to the slow resumption of services.
-These figures underscore the importance of maintaining uninterrupted access to family planning during crises (FRHS India, 2020).
+In India, the Foundation for Reproductive Health Services India (FRHS India) forecasted significant setbacks in contraceptive access, predicting negative outcomes such as unintended pregnancies, unsafe abortions, and maternal deaths.
+They outlined three scenarios to assess the pandemic’s impact: the Best Case projected that 24.55 million couples would struggle to access contraceptives by mid-2020 if services resumed quickly; the Likely Case anticipated 25.63 million couples would be affected by September 2020; and the Worst Case estimated that 27.18 million couples would face challenges due to the slow resumption of services.
+These figures demonstrate the importance of maintaining uninterrupted access to family planning during crises (FRHS India, 2020).

-The pandemic also intensified issues of gender violence, particularly intimate partner violence.
+The pandemic also intensified issues of gender-based violence, particularly intimate partner violence.
 Many women faced reproductive coercion, where partners refused or sabotaged contraception, limiting women’s reproductive autonomy.
-Over 23% of women reported being unable to refuse sex (UNFPA, 2020a; Kumler, 2022).
+Over 23% of women reported being unable to refuse sex (UN Population Fund, 2020a; Kumler, 2022).
 Additionally, Padez Vieira et al. (2022) found that pregnant women in Portugal experienced heightened depression during the lockdown, reflecting the broader mental health impact of restricted reproductive services.
 The barriers to contraception and reproductive health services during the pandemic highlight the urgent need for flexible, accessible options during crises.
-The denial of reproductive rights underscores the importance of proactive policies that protect women’s health and autonomy in future emergencies.
+The denial of reproductive rights emphasizes the importance of proactive policies that protect women’s health and autonomy in future emergencies.

 Increasing Maternal Mortality in the Wake of Health Service Disruptions